jekyll/jekyll/docs/_docs/windows.md

 ---

 While Windows is not an officially-supported platform, it can be used to run Jekyll with the proper tweaks.
+If you are using Windows 10 Anniversary Update, the easiest way to run Jekyll is to use the new [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about?f=255&MSPPError=-2147217396).
-This page aims to collect some of the general knowledge and lessons that have been unearthed by Windows users.
+For older installations, this page aims to collect some of the general knowledge and lessons that have been unearthed by Windows users.

 ## Installation